 c – Can’t Tell.
 There is no reference to current arrangements for passengers wishing to travel to Singapore.

 Globe Air will not operate the new London to Sydney route on Sundays and Tuesdays.

 b – Definitely Untrue.
 It says the airline will fly the route six days a week.
-Therefore it can’t not fly on two days of the week.
+Therefore, saying it will not fly on two days of the week is incorrect.